-- 6 Enter the following command to save your configuration to flash memory: fsave - 7 Enter the following command:
+6 Enter the following command to save your configuration to flash memory: fsave

 If you have downloaded the extended load, the upgrade is complete.

 If you have loaded a restricted load, your system boots up in restricted mode.
 Restricted mode only allows you to load software.
 You cannot change or save profiles.
 While in restricted mode, the Edit menu displays the following banner: